NetherWiki/nether/skyshale/_dev/inbox.md

 Maybe it's called the 'Lambda Leaks' because Lambda is the name of the Vanilla organization that does studies, and they did a thorough study on Nouveau that got leaked with a whole bunch of other stuff.
 Lambda would be a great name for that RAND-like sub-company.
 This is part of the conspiracy theory and we specifically mention the idea that Nouveau is a 'illegal subsidary' of Vanilla and these leaks (when Lambda usually has great security) is just part of the ploy.

+For the Lambada Leaks lets get into the specific details of the nature of the hack, it's quite sophisticated.

 # Prototheism
 ## Doctrine